Chapter 1 - Why Study Calculus?

 basic concepts of mathematics used to study almost any type of changing phenomena within a

 controlled setting.
-Second, studying Calculus will develop invaluable scientific sense and
+Second, studying calculus will develop invaluable scientific sense and

 practical engineering problem solving skills in you.
 You will understand how to think